Equipment Requirements + Recommendations for MIGLAXers!

 When buying a girls’ lacrosse stick, remember that you get what you pay for!
 There are lots of affordable options with decent string jobs coming straight from the manufacturer.
 However, some of the best pockets (or potential pockets) are those that are personally strung by folks that give a little extra love, care and attention to the development of leathers, nylons and string design.
 Below are some things to think about when purchasing sticks at each grade level.
 As always, if you have a daughter that is invested in the sport and will be a ‘lifer’ (play through high school or even beyond), I suggest investing in a ‘top of the line’ stick with a personalized string job, which can last through multiple seasons.
 Plus, if anything happens, instead of replacing the stick, you’d simply be investing in a re-stringing of the head.

 Players at this level are just starting out.
 To set them up for success we highly recommend using the Brine Junior Warp given the fixed, built in pocket.
 This will enable younger players to develop good mechanics and habits when learning to catch, throw, cradle and pick up ground balls.
 More importantly, it will make catching and throwing a whole lot easier!
 New, beginner sticks tend to be a bit like tennis racquets, making it hard for our littles to build confidence catching and throwing.
-Since the pocket is built into the Warp – there’s little work to be done in that department AND girls can use them through 4thgrade!!
-If you purchase a different beginner stick, it’s important to develop the pocket (see next section under ‘Grades 3-4’) just below the shooting strings (not at the bottom of the head near the ball rest/stop).
-While the Warp Juniors are awesome for U9 players, please note that they’re not legal to use at U11.
+Since junior warp's pocket is built into the stick head, the girls are setup for success from the 'get go.'
+The Stringking COMPLETE JR is highly recommeded for the next level.
+Shaft length for all 8U and 10U players is 28 inches max, ball stopper to butt end of stick.

 Grades 5-8 (12U and 14U)

-The first thing you’ll want to do with any of these sticks (with the exception of the *Dynasty Warp Pro) is develop that pocket!
+The first thing you’ll want to do with any of these sticks* is develop that pocket!
 This is to help players catch, throw and cradle successfully.
 To develop a pocket on any stick we recommend:

 -Playing lots of wall ball